 At Export-U, we receive tons of questions about exporting.
 Here are answers to a few of the most common.
-If these do not address your question, please contact us via our webmaster email@example.com for further assistance.
+You may also find it helpful to access our export glossary.

 What are HS and Schedule-B numbers?